patrickspensieri/ConUBooks/report/README.md

     - processes a customer order
     - receives a publisher shipment
     - sends out a customer shipment
+- It is also assumed that requirements for queries *a.*  to *g.* must be met by using a single query.
+For example, consider the following requirement
+    > f.
+Get details of all purchases made.
+For each customer, return the total amount paid for the books ordered since the beginning of the year.

+    While this can be done with one query detailing all purchases, and another total customer expenses in a given year, it is assumed that all must be done with one query, and that books purchased must also be presented.
+Hence the use of joins and subqueries.

 ### ER Diagram
 All entities that have a *name, phone number, email* and *address* extend the `entity` table.